-NOTE 15 - UPCOMING ACCOUNTING PRONOUNCEMENT
+NOTE 14 - UPCOMING ACCOUNTING PRONOUNCEMENT

 GASB Statement No. 68, Accounting and Financial Reporting for Pensions, was issued by the GASB in June 2012 and will be effective for the School District's 2015 fiscal year.
 The Statement requires governments that participate in defined benefit pension plans to report in their statement of net position a net pension liability.
 The net pension liability is the difference between the total pension liability (the present value of projected benefit payments to employees based on their past service) and the assets (mostly investments reported at fair value) set aside in a trust and restricted to paying benefits to current employees, retirees, and their beneficiaries.
-Statement 68 requires cost-sharing employers to record a liability and expense equal to their proportionate share of the collective net pension liability and expense for the cost-sharing plan.
-The Statement also will improve the comparability and consistency of how governments calculate the pension liabilities and expense.
+Statement 68 requires cost-sharing employers to record a liability and expense equal to their proportionate share of the collective net pension liability and consistency of how governments calculate the pension liabilities and expense.

-Required Supplemental Information Budgetary Comparison Schedule - General Fund For the Year Ended June 30, 2014
+COLEMAN COMMUNITY SCHOOLS Required Supplemental Information Budgetary Comparison Schedule - General Fund For the Year Ended June 30, 2014